 Requests/sec: 18667.87

-Ok, so we are not at Max Throughput, but we have removed the system outside of the application as a bottleneck.
+Transfer/sec: 3.66MBOk, so we are not at Max Throughput, but we have removed the system outside of the application as a bottleneck.
 The bottleneck is NOW the application

 Important | Create an environment where the comparisons are valid By constraining the application, we are not running at absolute Max Throughput possible, but we have created an environment that allows for comparisons between frameworks.
 With a constrained application environment, we will not be in the situation where one or more frameworks are sustaining throughput levels that are at the limit of the system.
 If any application is at the system limit, the results are invalid. |